Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 In a randomized experiment in which exchangeability holds and we find the treatment has a causal effect on the outcome, then
 $$ Y \perp A$$ does not hold.

-## section 2.2 conditional randomization
+## section 2.2 Conditional randomization
 In the example in Hernan's book, if you are in critical condition, you will

 conditionally randomized experiment is simply a combination of 2 separate marginally randomized experiments: one conducted in the subset of individuals in critical condition, the other  in the subset of individuals in critical condition.
 Within each subset, the treated and the untreated are exchangeable.